 How Often to Water

-Jewel orchids like to be moist, so water them when the top 25% of soil is dry, checking them twice a week.
+Jewel orchids like to be moist, but not wet, so water them when the top 25% of soil is dry, checking them twice a week.

 Jewel Orchid Soil